Botzum station

-Botzum is a Cuyahoga Valley Scenic Railroad train station in Cuyahoga Falls, Ohio, with a street address in Akron, Ohio.
+Botzum is a Cuyahoga Valley Scenic Railroad train station in Cuyahoga Falls, Ohio, United States, with a street address in Akron, Ohio.
 It is located adjacent to the Cuyahoga River and Riverview Road in the Cuyahoga Valley National Park.

 Initially a stop on the Valley Railway, trains began regular service at Botzum in 1880 — the station was a flag stop.